viniairam7/fox-adventure/README.md

 curriculo/          # Additional documentation/pages
 login/              # Login interface

-▶️ How to Run
+# ▶️ How to Run

-Open index.html in the browser.
+Access the link!